-Licensed Lay Ministers Pastoral Workers
+Licensed Lay Ministers Pastoral Worker

 Pastoral Workers are licensed lay people who exercise a vital ministry in the church.